sst/guide/_examples/how-to-use-kinesis-data-streams-in-your-serverless-app.md

 ---
 layout: example
-title: How to use Kinesis Streams in your serverless app
+title: How to use Kinesis data streams in your serverless app
-short_title: Kinesis Streams
+short_title: Kinesis data streams
 date: 2021-02-08 00:00:00
 lang: en
 index: 5